leonjalfon1/sdp-servicemesh/labs/02-exploring-linkerd.md

 ---

-10. Retrieve the external IP of the emojivoto web service and browse to see the applciation
+10. Retrieve the external IP of the emojivoto web service and browse it to see the application

 ```
 kubectl get svc web-svc -n emojivoto